2013 Cannes Film Festival: Directors' Fortnight

-Awards

-Official awards
+Official Awards

 The French film Blue Is the Warmest Colour, directed by Abdellatif Kechiche, won the Palme d'Or.
 In a first for the competition, the jury decided to award the Palme d'Or to Kechiche and the actresses who star in the film: Adèle Exarchopoulos and Léa Seydoux.
 Blue Is the Warmest Colour is a coming-of-age film that tells the story of a lesbian relationship between a 15-year-old girl and an older woman.
 It has shocked some critics with its graphic and controversial sex scenes.
 A reporter for the Radio France Internationale stated that Kechiche paid tribute to the "Tunisian revolution" and "the right to love freely" during his acceptance speech.
-The president of the jury, Steven Spielberg, said "The film is a great love story … We were absolutely spellbound by the two brilliant young actresses, and the way the director observed his young players."
+The president of the jury, Steven Spielberg, said "The film is a great love story ...
+We were absolutely spellbound by the two brilliant young actresses, and the way the director observed his young players."
 The Grand Prix was won by the Coen brothers's Inside Llewyn Davis, while Bruce Dern and Bérénice Bejo were awarded Best Actor and Best Actress respectively.

-The following films and people received the 2013 Official Selection awards: